alext234/coronavirus-stats/README.md

 ### From WHO (World Health Organisation) Situation reports
-Data are scraped from [these reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) are in PDF formats.
+Data are scraped from [these reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) which are in PDF formats.
 New reports are released daily.

 #### Globally confirmed cases